 Areas of Concentration - Bachelor of Music Degree

 All undergraduate music majors pursue a common core of course work in theory, aural skills, and history, receive private voice or instrumental lessons, and perform in an appropriate large ensemble.
-For those pursuing the Bachelor of Music (BMus), they choose an area of concentration which requires specific courses for graduation.
-The Bachelor of Arts in Music (BA) is a more general course of study, without specific concentrations.
+Music majors choose an area of concentration which requires specific courses for graduation.
+For those pursuing the Bachelor of Music (BM), they may choose Performance, Jazz Studies, Music History, Composition or Music Education.
+The Bachelor of Arts in Music (BA) is a more general course of study, which now allows tracks in Performance, Jazz Studies, Music History or Music Theory.
 The Music Minor is focused on performance.

-For specific course requirements for each Bachelor of Music area of concentration, please see the Bachelor of Music page or the Undergraduate Handbook, or contact the appropriate Area of Concentration Program Director.
+For specific course requirements for each Bachelor of Music area of concentration, please see the Bachelor of Music page, or contact the appropriate Area of Concentration Program Director.

 Areas of Concentration with Coordinators: